mitchskiba/XMLEx/README.md

 __class__ Defines a character class.
 The values attribute will be escaped, so place a list of literal characters in there.
 If you wish to use an exisiting character class as well, you can put it inside the body.
 Setting the *negative* attribute to true will make it a negated character class.

+__range__ Define a character range.
+Make an empty tag with a min and max attribute.
+These can be children of a class tag, or stand alone

 __macro__ Defines a named regular expression that can be inserted with the __use__ tag.
 The __macro__ tag expects a *name* attribute and a single child that will be put in pace of the use tag.
 The tag itself will not output anything.
 It is recommended that all macros go inside a sequence in a file included as a library.
 Also, don't put capture groups inside macros.
 Bad things may happen.

 __use__ Substituted with the regular expression defined with __macro__ that shares the *name* attribute's value with this tag.